simonneutert/simonneutert.github.io/src/_posts/2025/2025-01-18-git-co-authoring.md

 $ brew install babashka ripgrep
 ```

-Want to learn more about the tools?
+Find ways to install or simply want to learn more about the tools?
 Check out their official documentation:

 [babshka](https://babashka.org) \
 [ripgrep on Github](https://github.com/BurntSushi/ripgrep)